-- 1) the damage track is more than 10 times longer than it is wide, - 2) there is a convergent damage pattern over an extended area3, or - 3) there is evidence of lifting of heavy and compact objects by several metres4, the event can be characterized as a tornado.
+- 2) there is a convergent damage pattern over an extended area4, or - 3) there is evidence of lifting of heavy and compact objects by several metres5, the event can be characterized as a tornado.
 In all other cases it shall be recorded as a severe wind event.
 Using this criterion, short-tracked tornadoes without a convergent pattern may not detected, but there is no simple solution for this.

-3 The convergence must not be the result of two colliding downdrafts, and consistent means that the convergent damage must be more than one or two isolated instances
+4 The convergence must not be the result of two colliding downdrafts, and consistent means that the convergent damage must be more than one or two isolated instances

-4 The primarily horizontal displacement of objects from a high place, e.g. a roof, is not included
+5 The primarily horizontal displacement of objects from a high place, e.g. a roof, is not included